 Option two – Great for those who wish to immerse themselves in local culture, you will be taken to a settlement belonging to the indigenous Buryat people, 70km outside of Irkutsk on the remote Siberian plain.
 There are many activites available here, such as visiting the local lore museum, being ‘cleansed’ by the local Shaman, and taking part in a traditional Buryat feast.

 Option three – If you wish to learn more about Lake Baikal then this is the perfect opportunity.
-You will be taken on a guided tour of the local Baikal museum and aquarium (home to two of the indigenous Baikal seal’s), followed by a chair lift ride to one of the highest point in the Listvyanka area, offering panoramic views across Lake Baikal and beyond.
-Following lunch, you be guided around a local Russian orthodox church, offering the chance to learn about the history of Orthodoxy, before checking out a local fish market.
+You will be taken on a guided tour of the local Baikal museum and aquarium (home to two of the indigenous Baikal seals), followed by a chair lift ride to one of the highest points in the Listvyanka area, offering panoramic views across Lake Baikal and beyond.
+Following lunch, you will be guided around a local Russian orthodox church, offering the chance to learn about the history of Orthodoxy, before checking out a local fish market.
 You will even have the chance to practice your bartering skills!

 These excursions will finish back in Irkutsk quite late, so pack accordingly!

 First up is a fascinating half day city tour to see some of the best sights in Irkutsk, the Polish cathedral, Russian Orthodox churches and the Decembrist’s House.
 Once your tour comes to an end it will be time to depart Irkutsk for Siberia!